-Genetic buffering of siRNAs represses TE activity and changes gene expression levels through an enhanced level of methylation in the F_1 hybrid siRNA-mediated epigenetic mechanisms have been shown to be important for the maintenance of genome stability of interspecific hybrids and allopolyploids (Ha and Chen, 2009; Lu et al., 2012).
-In this study, we investigated the relationship between the expression level of 24-nt siRNA clusters and DNA methylation levels, and their changes in F1 relative to its parents.
-Although it is still too early to link the differences found between F1 and its parents to specific heterotic traits, some interesting alterations in F1 were strongly correlated with the observed heterosis.
-We observed upregulation of the 24-nt siRNA clusters and an increased DNA methylation level in all three sequence contexts, particularly at the CG sites, in the B. napus F1 hybrid (Figure 10a,b).
-We provided evidence to support that the non-additively expressed 24-nt siRNA clusters were linked to the reduced activity of TEs in the hybrid (Figure 10d).
-The observation of upregulated 24-nt siRNAs in the B. napus hybrid is different from what has been documented in other plant species, including Arabidopsis, rice and maize, in which reductions of 24-nt siRNAs following hybridization were observed (Ha and Chen, 2009; He et al., 2010; Groszmann et al., 2011; Barber et al., 2012).
+Genetic buffering of siRNAs represses TE activity and changes gene expression levels through enhanced methylation level in the F_1 hybrid siRNA-mediated epigenetic mechanisms have been shown to be important for the maintenance of genome stability of interspecific hybrids and allopolyploids (Ha and Chen, 2009; Lu et al., 2012).
+In this study, we investigated the relationship between the expression level of 24-nt siRNA clusters and the DNA methylation levels, and their changes in F_1 relative to its parents.
+Although it is still too early to link the differences found between F_1 and its parents to specific heterotic traits, some interesting alterations in F1 were strongly correlated with the observed heterosis.
+We observed up-regulation of the 24-nt siRNA clusters and an increased DNA methylation level in all three sequence contexts, particularly at the CG sites, in the B. napus F_1 hybrid (Figure 10A and 10B).
+We provided evidence to support that the non-additively expressed 24-nt siRNA clusters were linked to the reduced activity of TEs in the hybrid (Figure 10D).
+The observation of up-regulated 24-nt siRNAs in the B. napus hybrid is different from what has been documented in other plant species, including Arabidopsis, rice and maize, in which reductions of 24-nt siRNAs following hybridization were observed (Ha and Chen, 2009; He et al., 2010; Groszmann et al., 2011; Barber et al., 2012).
 More studies are required to determine whether this is unique to the tissues (SAMs of the flower initiation stages and YFB) used in this study or to B. napus.
-Furthermore, it is interesting to note that most of the increased methylation in the B. napus hybrid came from cytosines that were not methylated in one or both parents (Figure 11d), indicating the activities of trans chromosomal methylation (TCM) (Greaves et al., 2014) and de novo DNA methylation.
-We found that up to three-quarters of the methylated cytosines generated by the TCM and de novo DNA methylation mechanisms were associated with protein-coding genes (including 1 kb up-/ down-stream of genes and gene-encoding regions).
-In fact, the expression level of a gene is usually not directly correlated with its methylation level.
-For example, in Arabidopsis, two-thirds of the genes (>20 000) were methylated within the immediate context, including 1 kb upstream and downstream of the annotated gene model (Shen et al., 2012); however, in the met1 and ddc mutants, although nearly all CG and non-CG methylation, respectively, was eliminated (Cao and Jacobsen, 2002; Tarig et al., 2003; Zhang et al., 2006; Lister et al., 2008), only hundreds of genes were overexpressed in these two mutants (Zhang et al., 2006).
-In addition, the RdDM pathway or 24-nt siR-NAs seems not to be required for hybrid vigor (Barber et al., 2012; Kawanabe et al., 2016; Zhang et al., 2016a).
-Therefore, the relationship between gene-associated methylation and the heterosis phenomenon in the B. napus F_1 hybrid should be further investigated.
+Furthermore, it is interesting to note that most of the increased methylation in the B. napus hybrid came from cytosines that were not methylated in one or both parents (Figure 11D), indicating the activities of trans chromosomal methylation (TCM) (Greaves et al., 2014) and de novo DNA methylation.
+We found that up to three-quarters of the methylated cytosines generated by the TCM and de novo DNA methylation mechanisms were associated with protein-coding genes (including 1kb up-/down-stream of genes and gene encoding regions).
+In view the fact that the expression level of a gene is usually not directly correlated with its methylation level.
+For example, in Arabidopsis, two-thirds of the genes (>20,000) were methylated within the immediate context, including 1 kb upstream and downstream of the annotated gene model (Shen et al., 2012); however, in the met1 and ddc mutants, although nearly all CG and non-CG methylation was eliminated, respectively (Cao and Jacobsen, 2002; Tariq et al., 2003; Zhang et al., 2006; Lister et al., 2008), only hundreds of genes were overexpressed in these two mutants (Zhang et al., 2006).
+In addition, the RdDM pathway or 24-nt siRNAs seems to be not required for hybrid vigor (Barber et al., 2012; Kawanabe et al., 2016; Zhang et al., 2016a).
+Therefore, the relationship between gene-associated methylation and the heterosis phenomenon in the B. napus F1 hybrid should be further investigated.